36. Chaining LLMs with LangChain#

 > Entering new AgentExecutor chain...

-I should use the search engine to find information about NVIDIA Inc's business model and the stock performance.
+I should use the search engine to find information about NVIDIA Inc's business model and stock performance.

 Action: Search